Embark on the last mission with Star Command, at Buzz Lightyear Astro Blasters in Hong Kong Disneyland.

 About 4-5 minutes long, the ride will bring guests through several planets and even to Emperor Zurg’s spaceship.

 As the ride vehicles move continuously in a chain, slowdowns occur occasionally when more time is needed to load and unload guests at the stations.
 Such moments can make the game much easier!

 We finally meet Buzz Lightyear again towards the end of the ride, witnessing how he defeats Zurg.

 And then, Zurg is boxed up at Planet Green – and returned to Al’s Toy Barn.

 Buzz Lightyear Astro Blasters

 12 September 2005 – 31 August 2017

 The Iron Man Experience will be featured in an upcoming article.
-Stay tuned.Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Stay tuned.Subscribe to dejiki.com or Like my Facebook page for notifications of updates: